 Discover more about the topics and technologies to be discussed at this year's conference, via a series of exclusive interviews with a selection of our expert speakers

-Joshua Geerlings, product owner Innovation Studio, PostNL, Netherlands, will present a talk titled Innovation at PostNL: from new, digital e-commerce to last-yard solutions
+Joshua Geerlings, product owner Innovation Studio, PostNL, Netherlands, will present a talk entitled Innovation at PostNL: from new, digital e-commerce to last-yard solutions.

 What is your presentation about?